 Heel spurs are also somewhat common in patients with plantar fasciitis, when the ligament attaching the calf muscles to the foot becomes tight and pulls on the heel.

-Patients with heel spurs often complain of heel pain and swelling, and may lead to painful corns and calluses which will worsen over time if left untreated.
+Patients with heel spurs often complain of heel pain and swelling.
+Spurring may also lead to painful corns and calluses which will worsen over time if left untreated.

 Call Lexington Podiatry right away if you are experiencing any of these symptoms.

-We will conduct a thorough examination of your feet, including an in-office diagnostic ultrasound, digital X-rays, and a comprehensive gait analysis.
+We will conduct a thorough examination of your feet, including an in-office diagnostic ultrasound (a real live video of inside your foot), digital X-rays, and a comprehensive gait analysis.